Intracto/combell-api/README.md

 ## Current status

 Since the Combell API is still in development and new functionality is added regularly, this library might not implement every call yet.
 We do try to keep it up-to-date as much as possible.
-If there are calls missing, please open an issue to tell us about it or even a pull request to add the call!
+We keep an eye on the [Combell API changelog](https://api.combell.com/v2/documentation/changelog) but if there are calls missing, do let us know by opening an issue or even better a pull request ;)

 ## Usage